ozone-his/ozone-docs/docs/devs/e2e-tests.md

 Additionally, the `.env` file contains a range of configuration variables that specify the URLs for accessing the various HIS components in each test environment, as well as the credentials needed to execute the test cases.

-Here’s a clearer and more structured Markdown rendition of your instructions for running tests:

 ## Running Tests

 ### Default test execution